IT Services For New San Francisco Businesses

 Welcome to IPSOFACTO… a magical place of LOVE and I.T. in Downtown San Francisco! email@example.com

-Maybe your reading this blog post because your small business has grown large enough that you need your first server.
+Maybe you’re reading this blog post because your small business has grown large enough that you need your first server.
 If that’s the case, then congratulations!
 Acquiring a server for your business’s needs is a big decision, so some trepidation is understandable.
 Hopefully, we can breakdown a few tips and hints for you.

 A few basics to know is that although a small server might look no different from a high-end desktop PC, the machines are designed for very different tasks.
 A desktop computer is going to be designed for one person who needs a user-friendly operating system to run desktop applications such as word processor, spreadsheet, email client, and a Web browser.
 It’s a server that runs a specialized operating system designed to support many users.
 Servers are engineered to run multiuser applications such as email, messaging, and print servers; shared calendar programs; databases; and enterprise resource planning and customer relationship management software specifically for your clientele.